The Charter for Coroner Services and The Coroners and Justice Act 2009

 Each year 493,200 deaths are registered in England and Wales.
 Approximately 46% of these deaths will be reported to a coroner.
 Of these cases approximately 13% (30,700) will go on to be the subject of an inquest.
 For families and friends of the deceased persons who are subject to an inquest the process can be complicated and not easy to understand.
 Up until now the law in relation to inquests has been set out in the Coroners Act 1988 and there has been little uniformity between the coroner’s offices in England and Wales.

 On 12 November 2009, The Coroners and Justice Act 2009 received Royal Assent; however, many of the provisions contained within the Act have still not been implemented.
 Following public consultation in July 2010 and again in September 2011, the government has now published the new Charter for Coronial Services.
 As proposed in the consultation, this is being published in a single booklet combing the Charter for Coroner Services with the Guide to Coroners and Inquests.
 The Charter came into effect on 27 March 2012.
-To access the Charter please click on the links:
+To access the Charter please see below links:

 The Charter sets out for the first time the standards that bereaved families and others can expect from the coronial service in England and Wales.
 It is hoped that the Charter together with the implementation of the majority of the provisions in Part 1 of the 2009 Act will help to ensure much more consistent standards in the coroner services provided throughout England and Wales.